IIIF/api/source/api/presentation/3.0/index.md

 ##  1. Introduction

-Access to digital representations of objects is a fundamental requirement for many research activities, the transmission of cultural knowledge, and for the daily pursuits of every web citizen.
+Access to digital representations of objects is a fundamental requirement for many research activities, for the transmission of cultural knowledge, and for the daily pursuits of every web citizen.
 Ancient scrolls, paintings, letters, books, newspapers, films, operas, albums, field recordings, and computer generated animations are compound objects: they can have many parts, and complex structures.
 These resources may also bear the written or spoken word, and this linguistic content is often as important as the visual or audible representation.

 Collections of both digitized physical objects and much born-digital content benefit from a standardized description of their structure, layout, and presentation mode.
 This document specifies this standardized description of the collection or compound object, using a JSON format.
 Many different rich and dynamic user experiences can be implemented, presenting content from across collections and institutions.